vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 is the opportunity to show how England can save herself by saving India, become great herself by giving India the opportunity to regain her pristine glory.
-He want* «d to tell the Enghsh Democracy how their representa- tives in India had kept the children of the soil under their heels, prostrate, starving and emasculated and how the tonic of Swaraj if given now, would still enable India to do fuU justice to her ambition of helping Bri- tain.
+He want* «d to tell the Enghsh Democracy how their representa###tives in India had kept the children of the soil under their heels, prostrate, starving and emasculated and how the tonic of Swaraj if given now, would still enable India to do fuU justice to her ambition of helping Bri###tain.
 This was the message which Mr. Tilak wanted to deliver in England.
 It was dignified,lofty and wholesome.